-Over that time I have seen way too many, shall we say, “crappy” insurance policies that all too often leave victims with much, much less than what they should have gotten from their insurance payouts.
+Over that time I have seen way too many, shall we say, “crappy” insurance policies luring riders in with cheap motorcycle insurance options that all too often leave victims with much, much less than what they should have gotten from their insurance payouts.

 But it doesn’t have to happen to you!